donaldvallejo/AutonomyJs/auth-api-starter/docs/README.md

 ## Get all To Do's

-Send a GET Request on ```http://localhost:3000/todos``` and all puppies will be returned in the order they were made.
+Send a GET Request on ```http://localhost:3000/todos``` and all To Do's will be returned in the order they were made.

 ## Get a specific To Do